Frequently asked questions (FAQs) about naloxone

 Q: How should naloxone be stored?

 A: Naloxone products should be stored at room temperature (between 68°F and 77°F) and should be protected from direct sunlight.
 Short exposures to temperatures as low as 41°F and as high as 104°F should not affect the efficacy or shelf life of naloxone.
-Please review package instructions of your naloxone products for further details.
+Please review package instructions for your naloxone products for further details.

 Q: How long is the shelf life of naloxone?
 What should I do if it expires or reaches the end of its shelf life?